 Hopkins, who shot to fame as a losing candidate in The Apprentice, was the first celebrity to enter the house and revelled in the chorus of boos and jeers hurled her way by the public.

-Once inside she was immediately hidden away, and the voice of the diary room's "enchanted mirror" gave her power to pass immediate judgement on the other contestants.
+Once inside she was immediately hidden away, and the voice of the diary room's "enchanted mirror" gave her power to pass immediate judgment on the other contestants.

 And she was ordered to put up for eviction the two people she found least interesting.